 - Rezone Site 20, currently occupied by a high-rise multi-family building, from R-10 to CRT-2.5 C-2.5 R-2.5 H-150 to allow for potential future development flexibility.
 Additional development on this site should be concentrated closer to Lincoln Avenue and minimize to the greatest extent practicable impacts to Brashear's Run and Sligo Creek.
-Brashear's Run, a tributary to Sligo Creek is piped under Maple Avenue and daylights at an outfall on Parkland adjacent to the site. - Reconfirm Zoning on Site 21, currently occupied by Sligo Creek Stream Valley Park, as R 60. - Reconfirm Zoning on Site 22, currently occupied by Sligo Creek Stream Valley Park, as R-60. - Eliminate the obsolete Community-Serving Retail Overlay Zones - Infill development should strive to maintain adequate parking for residents whose needs cannot be adequately served by other modes of travel.
+Brashear's Run, a tributary to Sligo Creek is piped under Maple Avenue and daylights at an outfall on Parkland adjacent to the site. - Reconfirm Zoning on Site 21, currently occupied by Sligo Creek Stream Valley Park, as R-60. - Reconfirm Zoning on Site 22, currently occupied by Sligo Creek Stream Valley Park, as R-60. - Eliminate the obsolete Community-Serving Retail Overlay Zones - Infill development should strive to maintain adequate parking for residents whose needs cannot be adequately served by other modes of travel. - While the plan recommends a diversity of residential and non-residential land uses in the Maple Avenue District, the overall development pattern should remain primarily residential.